Starkiller645/angel/README.md

 # Requirements
 These should be the same for all distros, but open an issue if there is a difference

-`python3 python3-praw python3-pillow python3-pyqt5 python3-requests`
+* Distro packages: `python3 python3-praw python3-pillow python3-pyqt5 python3-requests`
+* PyPi packages: `setuptools`